-Nordhessenhalle is prepared for accommodation of refugees
+Nordhessenhalle is being prepared for the accommodation of refugees

-Hall can be used regularly until April 4
+Hall can be used regularly until 4 April

 Close exchange between the district and the city